 - Radio or TV broadcasts or books or other publications relating to the activities listed above; and

-- Any individual living in Romania who develops activities in the areas listed above, provided that this activity is recognized by a not-for-profit organization or by a public institution engaged in the domain for which sponsorship is sought.
-[See Law 32/1994 Art.
-4 as modified by Governmental Ordinance 36/1998 and by Law no. 204/2001]
+- Any individual living in Romania who develops activities in the areas listed above, provided that this activity is recognized by a not-for-profit organization or by a public institution engaged in the domain for which sponsorship is sought (See Law 32/1994 Article 4, as modified by Governmental Ordinance 36/1998 and by Law 204/2001).

 Under the Sponsorship Law, a sponsor can be a business company or a natural person.

 The Fiscal Code establishes the rates governing deductions.
-A business company that grants sponsorships under the Sponsorship Law (or the Library Law) can deduct from the tax profit up to 0.3% of its turnover or 20% of the profit tax due, whichever is less.
-[Law 927/2003, Art.
-31(4)]
+A business company that grants sponsorships under the Sponsorship Law (or the Library Law) can deduct from the tax profit up to 0.5 percent of its turnover or 20 percent of the profit tax due, whichever is less (Fiscal Code Article 25(4)).

-Individuals can designate that 2% of their annual income tax will provide sponsorship to NPOs legally operating under Governmental Ordinance 26/2000 regarding associations and foundations.
-[See Fiscal Code Art.
-84(2) as modified by Governmental Ordinance 138/2004] An individual receiving commercial income from independent activities (e.g., work as a lawyer or notary when the individual is not affiliated with a particular company) or from intellectual property rights qualifies for a sponsorship deduction of up to 5% of the taxable base, in addition to the 2% of annual income tax that he or she can designate for sponsorship of a particular NPO.
-[See Fiscal Code Art.
-48(5) as modified by Governmental Ordinance 138/2004]
+Individuals can designate 2 percent of their annual income tax to provide sponsorship to NPOs legally operating under Governmental Ordinance 26/2000 (See Fiscal Code Article 92(1), as modified by Governmental Ordinance 138/2004).
+An individual receiving commercial income from independent activities (e.g., work as a lawyer or notary when the individual is not affiliated with a particular company), or from intellectual property rights, qualifies for a sponsorship deduction of up to 5 percent of the taxable base, in addition to the 2 percent of annual income tax that he or she can designate for sponsorship of a particular NPO (See Fiscal Code Article 68(5)).

-Beginning in 2011, Romania’s new education law allows an individual to designate 2% of his or her income tax to his or her own child for education expenses.
-[Law of National Education, Law No. 1/2001 Art.
-356(3)] However this provision has not been implemented through secondary legislation and is therefore not effective as of December 2013.
+As of 2011, Romania’s education law allows an individual to designate 2 percent of his or her income tax to his or her own child for education expenses (Law 1/2001 of National Education Article 356(3)).
+However this provision has not been implemented through secondary legislation and is therefore not effective as of September 2014.

-The basic VAT rate in Romania is 24%.
-[Fiscal Code Art.
-140(1)] A lower rate, 9%, applies to books, medicines, and certain other goods and services.
-[Fiscal Code Art.
-140(2)] Entities can be exempted from paying VAT if their economic activities generate a turnover of less than 35,000 Euro for the current fiscal year.
+The basic VAT rate in Romania is 24 percent (Fiscal Code Article 291(1)).
+Beginning January 1, 2016, the VAT rate will decrease to 20 percent; it will further decrease to 19 percent as of January 1, 2017.
+A lower rate of 9 percent applies to books, medicines, food items, and certain other goods and services (Fiscal Code Article 292(2)).
+Entities can be exempted from paying VAT if their economic activities generate a turnover of less than 35,000 Euro for the current fiscal year.
 Turnover does not include revenues from not-for-profit activities (e.g., grants and member contributions).